enthusiasticgeek/Foucault_KnifeEdge_Mirror/README.md

 # Foucault_KnifeEdge_Mirror

-**Foucault Knife Edge Shadowgram Analyzer for a Mirror for Dobsonian telescopes**
+**Foucault Knife Edge Shadowgram Analyzer for a primary mirror for Dobsonian telescopes**

 This program was inspired by a discussion with reference to the following thread. https://www.cloudynights.com/topic/598980-foucault-unmasked-new-foucault-test-software/